Get the latest on our fall planning.

 In addition to teaching, tutors attend faculty meetings, serve on committees, administer oral examinations, attend the weekly formal lecture and question period, participate in faculty seminars, and confer with students and colleagues.

-So that tutors have time to deepen their inquiries beyond that required for class preparation, the college grants sabbatical leave as well as provides released time for positions in funded faculty study groups.
+So that tutors have time to deepen their inquiries, the college grants sabbatical leave as well as provides released time for positions in funded faculty study groups.
 The study groups meet regularly, usually for a semester or during the summer, to thoroughly explore a text or a subject.

 Salaries are set by a formula based on years of service, so as to avoid individual negotiations and invidious distinctions.
-For 2012-2013 the normal starting salary is $55,247, with annual service increments.
 There are no distinctions of rank among the faculty.
 There is no allowance for prior service elsewhere, but we can make some adjustment in the entering salary to match a previous salary.
 Benefits are equivalent to approximately 30% of salary, and include generous medical benefits, TIAA-CREF retirement contributions, and dependent tuition benefits.
-Sabbaticals are generous -- a full year at full pay.
+Sabbaticals are generous—a full year at full pay.
 They are, if possible, awarded to all those who are eligible, not competitively, but by length of service since the last one.

 An application will be complete when the Dean’s office has received the following items: